sament/cache_x/README.md

 ===

-This experimental project takes a dive at solving this problem digitally with an API that is powered by Open Telecom Platform.
+This experimental project takes a dive at solving this problem digitally with an API that is powered by Erlang's Open Telecom Platform(OTP).
 You can image various use cases.

 This is an Elixir implimentation of this project.

-A simple, fast,  concorrent and scalable phoenix based microservice that mantains an in-memory cache of users who have reacted to content.
+ELixir runs on BEAM (Erlang's Virtual Machine)

 Using Erlang Term Storage(ETS) we are able to have a battled tested in-memory store capable of handling concurrent requests.
 Internally the cache handles retrieving records asynconously in order to avoid waiting for other processes to complete their tasks.
 This aproach makes it faster.
 [Lazy operations over eager]

+Here is a simple, fast, concurrent and scalable Phoenix based microservice that mantains an in-memory cache of users who have reacted to content.
 Let's look at some food data that are transferred.

 ===